freqtrade/freqtrade/docs/advanced-backtesting.md

 Normally, `backtesting-analysis` uses the latest backtest results, but if you wanted to go back to a previous backtest output, you need to supply the `--export-filename` option.
 You can supply the same parameter to `backtest-analysis` with the name of the final backtest output file.
-This allows you to keep historical versions of backtest results and reanalyse them at a later date:
+This allows you to keep historical versions of backtest results and re-analyse them at a later date:

 ``` bash